 The ONC is part of the northern Orion A molecular which in turn forms part of the Orion Complex.
 This is a vast complex of bright nebulae, dark clouds, and young stars that stretches several degrees from Orion's Belt to the Upper Sword (see the various subgroups in Blaauw 1964).
-Due to a combination of its richness (> 2000 members) and relative proximity ($\sim 400\,\mathrm{pc}$), the ONC is arguably the most frequently observed nearby SFR, hence the properties of the stellar population (e.g. masses, rotational distributions, circumstellar disc fractions, etc.) provide crucial constraints on theoretical models of molecular cloud evolution and star formation.
-Early photoelectric photometric observations (Sharpless 1952, 1954; Johnson 1957b) provided evidence of a densely populated MS and a lower mass population that lay well above the empirically derived MS. The central coordinates of the cluster are $\alpha{\mathrm{J}2000.0} = 05^{\mathrm{h}}\,35^{\mathrm{m}}\,16.0^{\mathrm{s}}$, $\delta{\mathrm{J}2000.0} = -05^{\circ}\,23'\,22.40''$ (Rebull 2001).
+Due to a combination of its richness (> 2000 members) and relative proximity (~ 400 pc), the ONC is arguably the most frequently observed nearby SFR, hence the properties of the stellar population - such as masses, rotational distributions, circumstellar disc fractions, etc. - provide crucial constraints on theoretical models of molecular cloud evolution and star formation.
+Early photoelectric photometric observations (Sharpless 1952, 1954; Johnson 1957b) provided evidence of a densely populated MS and a lower mass population that lay well above the empirically derived MS. The central coordinates of the cluster are $\alpha{J2000.0} = 05^{h} 35^{m} 16.0^{s}$, $\delta{J2000.0} = -05^{\circ} 23' 22.40''$ (Rebull 2001).

 The ONC has been studied at almost every wavelength regime from X-rays to radio waves (see O'Dell et al. 2008 for a more comprehensive discussion).
 Early H α surveys (Haro 1953; Parsamian & Chavira 1982; Herbig & Bell 1988) documented hundreds of stars within a 3.5 degree region around the Trapezium, whilst later photometric studies (Prosser et al. 1994; Hillenbrand 1997) extended the pre-MS population towards the substellar limit.
-Disc fractions in the ONC are of the order of 60-90% (Hillenbrand et al. 1998) with the mid-IR $3.8\,\mu m$ survey of (Lada et al. 2004) extending measurements well into the substellar regime.
-The deepest X-ray survey to date is the COUP (Getman et al. 2005) which identified \sim 1400 YSOs.
+Disc fractions in the ONC are of the order of 60 - 90% (Hillenbrand et al. 1998) with the mid-IR $3.8 \,\mu m$ survey of (Lada et al. 2004) extending measurements well into the substellar regime.
+The deepest X-ray survey to date is the COUP (Getman et al. 2005) which identified ~ 1400 YSOs.
 Later studies of the COUP dataset provided evidence of X-ray emission from spectroscopically identified brown dwarfs (Preibisch et al. 2005b).
-Using a combination of ground based CTIO near-IR and Spitzer mid-IR data, Prisinzano et al. (2008) established a list of 45 protostellar candidates (Class 0-1) within the COUP field-of-view.
+Using a combination of ground based CTIO near-IR and Spitzer mid-IR data, Prisinzano et al. (2008) established a list of 45 protostellar candidates (Class 0 - I) within the COUP field-of-view.